Pupil Premium Evaluation 17/18

 - To provide activities which improve the engagement of students in learning.

 - To provide tailored curriculum approaches for students in line with our inclusive philosophy.

-- To provide for the needs of disadvantaged students ranging from physical materials to emotional support.
+- To provide for the needs of disadvantaged students, including physical materials and emotional support.

-In summary by personalising the provision for disadvantaged students and targeted resourcing we believe we can ensure success for individuals.
+In summary; by personalising the provision for disadvantaged students, by targeting resources, we believe we can improve progress and create success for individuals.